 In historic times, tsunami waves recorded along the Gulf Coast have all been less than 1 meter.
 Some of the reports are from the 1964 Gulf of Alaska earthquake recorded in Louisiana and Texas and are technically termed a seiche.
 A seiche is an oscillation of a body of water, typically caused by atmospheric disturbances, but in this case caused by the ground motion from the earthquake.
 Seiches can also occur in lakes from earthquake movements.
 There are a couple of early 20th-century reports of tsunami waves from Caribbean earthquakes along the Gulf Coast that are difficult to evaluate, but the wave heights all appear to be less than 1 meter.

-Read an article in the USGS Coastal and Marine Research Newsletter Sound Waves: Submarine Landslides as Potential Triggers of Tsunamis That Could Strike the U.S. East Coast
+Read articles from the USGS Coastal and Marine Research Newsletter Sound Waves:

 Puerto Rico and the U.S. Virgin Islands are more susceptible than other locations in the eastern U.S., because of a subduction zone that lies beneath the Caribbean Sea, capable of generating large earthquakes.
 The web site of the Puerto Rico Tsunami Warning and Mitigation Program also asks whether a tsunami similar to the one in the Indian Ocean could hit the Caribbean region.
 An event in 1867 off the Virgin Islands is thought to have generated waves 12 meters high.
 The tsunami with the greatest amount of damage in Puerto Rico was in 1918 from an earthquake off the Mona Passage.
 With a maximum runup of 6 meters, the tsunami itself killed 40 people with an additional 76 people killed by the earthquake.
 The Caribbean region as a whole has a history of other earthquakes that have caused damaging tsunamis.